Most expensive fruits in the world to splurge on

 Frequently Asked Questions (FAQs)

-Answer: Sekai Ichi Apple is the most expensive apple in the world; it can cost more than USD 21 (SGD 28) each.
+Answer: Sekai Ichi Apple is the most expensive apple in the world; it can cost more than USD 21 () each.

 Answer: The high cost of premium fruits is a result of both the strong demand for them in Japan and their low production.
 Each fruit is carefully tended to by local farmers, who strive to obtain the highest quality possible.
 Also in Japan, fruits are often given as luxury gifts during festivals.